amaljosea/interlynk-vite/README.md

 5. Now you can test the new api integration for updating and creating connections

+# Important point

+The main API URL - 'http://localhost:3000/lynkapi'

+Incase if you have a different URL then you need to change the URL inside

+## /src/index.js --> ApolloClient object

 # Install Node JS & NPM

 1. If using Zsh, install NVM like so: